GOATech/goatech.org/docs/conference.md

 The organizing committee for GOAT 2018 is:

-Alix Contosta,
+* Alix Contosta,
-Ankita Raturi, USDA Agricultural Research Service & North Carolina State University Chris Rowe, Life Cycle Learning
+* Ankita Raturi, USDA Agricultural Research Service & North Carolina State University
+* Chris Rowe, Life Cycle Learning
-Dan Kittredge, Bionutrient Food Association
+* Dan Kittredge, Bionutrient Food Association
-David Forster, Bionutrient Food Association
+* David Forster, Bionutrient Food Association
-Don Blair, Edge Collective
+* Don Blair, Edge Collective
-Dorn Cox, Wolfe's Neck Center for Agriculture and the Environment Greg Austic, Our Sci
+* Dorn Cox, Wolfe's Neck Center for Agriculture and the Environment
+* Greg Austic, Our Sci
-Michael Stenta, farmOS
+* Michael Stenta, farmOS

 The Bionutrient Food Association is our primary sponsor, providing funding for the conference, as well as travel, as needed The Omega Institute is providing in-kind sponsorship in the for of both accommodation and meals.
 If you are interested in supporting or sponsoring GOAT 2018, please contact: goatech.org@gmail.com.

-## Tell your goats